-- Seamer operation should be closely supervised at all times - A safety line should be attached to the seamer. - Be aware of which direction the seamer will move before engaging the switch. - Do not entangle the electrical cords in the seamer tooling while it is in operation.
-This could cause serious injury or death to the operator and severely damage the seamer. - Electrical cords should be 10-gauge to provide power to the seamer and never be over 200 feet from the electrical source. - The seamer will move approximately 6 to 8 inches after the hand switch is released. - Bring seamer to a complete stop before changing direction.
+- Seamer operation should be closely supervised at all times. - · A safety line should be attached to the seamer. - Do not entangle the electrical cords in the seamer tooling while it is in operation.
+This could cause serious injury or death to the operator and severely damage the seamer. - Electrical cords should be 10-gauge to provide power to the seamer and never be over 200 feet from the electrical source.